DavidCBeach/Art-Version-Control-System-One/README.md

 ## Future Plans
 In Future I would like to implement functionality such as:
-  - support for multiple accounts
-  - project deletion
-  - version deletion
-  - multi file versions
   - hosted
+  - set up hosting service with more memory to handle larger files
+  - implement new viewing options
+  - create a version difference indicator